Food with Soul

 What we don't believe in is cooking only for rich folks.
 Food is social and communal.
 It's everyday existence and it's a tie that binds.
 We're not adverse to a splurge, but there a point past which it's just food art, and we don't have a lot of interest in that.
 In our opinion, it really isn't possible to make something better tasting than a good tomato sauce.

 Jerry's Sandwiches.
 This was our first and our "hey let's make anything and put it on bread" idea.
 It opened in 2002.
-At one point we made it to 100 named sandwiches, but that became unwieldy so today we've slimmed down a lot, with burgers, specials, and salads.
+At one point we had 100 named sandwiches, but that became unwieldy so today we've slimmed down a lot, with burgers, specials, and salads.
 As we always say, it's a work in progress, even 18 years later.

 Geraldine's.
 This is Jerry's little sister, next door on Lincoln Avenue.
 Geraldine's offers a serious coffee & tea program paired with house baking and cooking.
 There's a lot of baking talent within, so we're pondering what's next.
 Geraldine's makes the desserts for Jerry's, and collaborates here and there likely soon for the restaurant below.
 It too is a work in progress.